 Addressing your utility bills when moving home is usually a straight forward process if you plan ahead.
 Just remember to take final meter readings and square-up any bills as soon as you move into your new property.

 Moving in or out of a property doesn’t have to be stressful.
-However, there are certain actors you need to address before the physical moving process begins.
+However, there are certain actors you need to address before the physical removals process begins.
 Below, we have outlined what you will have to do and who you will need to inform when you’re moving into your new property, or out of your old property.

 When do you Start Paying Council Tax?